-This course focuses on how an organization can nurture customer satisfaction through automation of business processes within Microsoft Dynamics CRM 2013.
-This course provides an insight into all of the powerful Customer Service and Service Scheduling functionality capabilities within Microsoft Dynamics CRM 2013.
+80545: Customer Service in Microsoft Dynamics CRM 2013 Certification Course focuses on how an organization can nurture customer satisfaction through automation of business processes within Microsoft Dynamics CRM 2013.
+80545: Customer Service in Microsoft Dynamics CRM 2013 Certification Course provides an insight into all of the powerful Customer Service and Service Scheduling functionality capabilities within Microsoft Dynamics CRM 2013.

 - An understanding of Customer Relationship Management solution processes and practices

 Module 1: Introduction

 Microsoft Dynamics CRM includes a comprehensive set of features that increases the efficiency of customer service operations.
 This module introduces Microsoft Dynamics CRM Customer Service terminology and customer scenarios that the Customer Service module might be used.
 The module discusses the basic components of case management, and works with the knowledge base, queues, and service contracts.
 The module also provides an overview of service scheduling and service management.

 Customer service is important to a customer relationship management strategy.
 Microsoft Dynamics CRM provides many features that organizations can use to manage the services they provide to customers.
 This module discusses cases and how the cases can be used together in service management functions.

 - Understanding the Process Ribbon and Menu Options

 - Other Actions on Cases From Forms and Views